 - Has ever been effective (the

-date is absent or in the past). - If this VL has expired, all VLs with previous sequence numbers will also be considered expired, and thus there will be no valid VL until one with a larger sequence number becomes effective.
+effectivedate is absent or in the past). - If this VL has expired, all VLs with previous sequence numbers will also be considered expired, and thus there will be no valid VL until one with a larger sequence number becomes effective.
 This is to prevent erroneous or intentional "funny business" allowing old VLs to reactivate.

 - This maps to the current expiration behavior.

-list will hold any relevant VLs which have a larger sequence
+The remaining list will hold any relevant VLs which have a larger sequence

-.
+number than current.
 By definition they will all have an effective

 date in the future.
 Relevancy will be determined by sorting the VLs by